Bille374/Distrupting_Finance_Industry/README.md

 ![image](https://user-images.githubusercontent.com/69637182/199300130-d676ae30-4680-48cd-b44f-661430eac6d8.png)

-# Conclusion
+## Conclusion

-Smart Contract is the future of our broken finantial system control by one centralized bank keep making same mistakes over and over, In contrast Simple business idea gets translated to code can fix the issue we have.
+Smart Contracts are the future of our finantial system control by one  entity mishandling the money management, In contrast Simple business idea gets translated to code can fix the issue we have.

 ![image](https://user-images.githubusercontent.com/69637182/199304923-90415900-2525-4641-a792-7c2559a2bd91.png)